zinc-glaze/TrainScheduler/README.md

 This app uses the following tools:
   * HTML
-  * Materialize for layout, responsiveness, and basic styling
+  * Materialize CSS Framework for layout, responsiveness, and basic styling
   * CSS for additional styling
   * Javascript for app logic, collecting user input, and writing to the DOM
   * jQuery for Javascript library